Lucas-martimiano/lucas-martimiano/README.md

 About Me

-I'm a passionate Game Development enthusiast currently pursuing a degree in Systems Analysis and Development at IFSP (Instituto Federal de Ciência e Tecnologia de São Paulo).
+I'm a Game Development enthusiast currently pursuing a degree in Systems Analysis and Development at IFSP (Instituto Federal de Ciência e Tecnologia de São Paulo).
 I love coding, learning new technologies, and bringing creative ideas to life through programming.

 ✨ Skills